pc2/SLASH/README.md

 ## Deployment

 In order to build and deploy all necessary software for this project to work, follow the steps shown in the [deployment instructions](deploy/README.md).

+## How to build VRT API documentation

+Follow the instructions in the [API documentation README](vrt/doc/README.md).

 ## How to build the examples